Page cover

 Bardiel fits into Virtual as:

-• a Worker/Function target (e.g. delegate_to_bardiel, validate_with_bardiel)
+• a Worker/Function target (for example, delegate_to_bardiel, validate_with_bardiel)

 • a service provider in ACP for high-trust execution and pre-settlement checks